yzhacn/yzhacn.github.io/_publications/2025-02-18-paper-title-number-1.md

 ---
-title: "A square skyrmion lattice in multi-orbital *f*-electron systems"
+title: "Square skyrmion lattice in multiorbital *f*-electron systems"
 collection: publications
-category: arxiv
+category: Physical Review B
 permalink: /publication/2025-02-18-paper-title-number-1
-excerpt: 'Abstract: We report the emergence of a square-shaped skyrmion lattice in multi-orbital *f*-electron systems with easy-axis magnetic anisotropy on a centrosymmetric square lattice.
+excerpt: 'Abstract: We report the emergence of a square-shaped skyrmion lattice in multiorbital *f*-electron systems with easy-axis magnetic anisotropy on a centrosymmetric square lattice.
 By performing mean-field calculations for an effective localized model consisting of two Kramers doublets, we construct the